kubilaycakmak/SQLiteNoteApplication/README.md

 # SQLiteNoteApplication

-In this application, We are using SQLite Database which is severless.
+In this application, We are used SQLite Database which is severless.
 When you setup the application, SQLite will create a database on your system to create tables(Notes) on your device.

 ![Screenshot 1](1.jpg)